Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Method

-In convective zones, mixing is modelled according to the standard mixing-length theory \citep{Bohm58}.
+In convective zones, mixing is modeled according to the standard mixing-length theory \citep{Bohm58}.
 We use a mixing-length parameter $\alpha_\mathrm{MLT} = 1.5$.
 The convective boundaries are set by the Ledoux criterion for convection.
 Convective overshooting above the convective core is treated with a step overshoot parameter.
 We adopt $\alpha_\mathrm{ov} = 0.335$, as calibrated with the rotational velocities versus $\log g$ \citep{Brott11} of a large sample of LMC stars observed with the VLT-FLAMES survey \citep{Evans05}.
 In the layers that are stable to convection according to the Ledoux criterion but not according to the Schwarzschild criterion, we assume that semiconvection takes place with an efficiency of $\alpha_\mathrm{sc} = 1$ \citep{Langer91}.

-Rotationally enhanced mass loss is implemented as a function of how fast the star is rotating compared to the critical rotation velocity \citep{Friend86}: the $\dot{M}$ boost factor is set to $( 1 / (1 - w))^\xi$, where $w = v / v_\mathrm{crit}$ and $\xi = 0.43$.
+Rotationally enhanced mass loss is implemented as a function of the ratio of the stellar rotation to the critical rotation velocity \citep{Friend86}: the $\dot{M}$ boost factor is set to $( 1 / (1 - w))^\xi$, where $w = \varv / \varv_\mathrm{crit}$ and $\xi = 0.43$.
 For the efficiency of rotational mixing we use $f_\mathrm{c} = 1/30$, which is in agreement with calibrations of \cite{Brott11} to nitrogen enrichment in rotating stars analyzed by \cite{Hunter08}.

-In their analysis of SMC WR stars, \cite{Hainich15} and \cite{Shenar16} provide a temperature $T_*$ which is defined in a fashion similar to the effective temperature: at a radius $R_*$, defined as the radius where the optical depth $\tau = 20$, $T_*$ satisfies the equation $T_* = (L / (4 \pi \sigma R_*^2 ))^{1/4}$.
+In their analysis of SMC WR stars, \cite{Hainich15} and \cite{Shenar16} provided a temperature $T_*$ which is defined in a fashion similar to the effective temperature: at a radius $R_*$, defined as the radius where the Rosseland optical depth $\tau = 20$, $T_*$ satisfies the equation $T_* = (L / (4 \pi \sigma R_*^2 ))^{1/4}$.
 Here, $L$ is the luminosity of the star and $\sigma$ is Boltzmann's constant.

-Therefore, in our models we also calculate $T_*$ at this optical depth using $\tau = \tau_\mathrm{model} + \tau_\mathrm{wind}$.
-The latter is calculated using eq.
-11 in \cite{Langer89}.
-We note that the the difference between this $T_*$ and the effective temperature $T_\mathrm{eff}$ is typically smaller than a few percent in our models.
+Therefore, in our models we also calculate $T_*$ at $\tau = 20$, taking wind optical depth into account.
+The latter is calculated using Eq.
+(11) in \cite{Langer89}.
+This formula assumes electron scattering opacity, but the effect on the resulting $T_*$ is negligible for our WR stars with SMC metallicity.
+We note that the difference between this $T_*$ and the effective temperature $T_\mathrm{eff}$ is typically smaller than a few percent in our models.